-Content: Introduction | Workflow |DCIPF2D | DCINV2D | IPINV2D |
+Content: Introduction |DCIPF2D | DCINV2D | IPINV2D |

 Introduction

 All programs in the package can be run by typing the program name followed by command line arguments.
 With such a format, they can be executed directly on the command line or in a shell script.
 When a program is executed without any arguments, it will print a simple message describing the usage.
 The command format and the control file format are described below.